 Jodie is a Trauma Informed Schools Practitioner and has specialist training in Achieving Best Evidence (ABE) child interviewer, Protest Liaison Officer, Police Drugs Tester, Level 3 Multi Agency Child and Adult Safeguarding and Police Cadet Unit leader.
 Her experience includes frontline policing, four years with Criminal Investigation Team (interviewing prisoners, conducting investigations, taking witness statements, Officer in the Case for court trials) and five years as Youth Intervention Police Officer (preventing offending and reoffending, working with schools, colleges, community groups, statutory agencies/voluntary sector, issuing police cautions via restorative caution clinics with Youth Offending Service).

-“I’m all about bridging the gap between academia and the streets” - Craig Pinkney
+“I’m all about bridging the gap between academia and the streets” (Craig Pinkney)

-Craig Pinkney is a Criminologist, Urban Youth Specialist, Lecturer at the University College Birmingham and is one of the UK's leading thinkers/doers in responding to Gangs and Serious Youth Violence.
-He is an JNC qualified Youth Worker with over 15 year’s experience as an Outreach Worker, Transformational Speaker, Gang Exit Strategist, Mediator, Mentor and Filmmaker.
+Craig Pinkney is a Criminologist, Urban Youth Specialist, Lecturer at University College Birmingham and is one of the UK's leading thinkers/doers in responding to Gangs and Serious Youth Violence.
+He is a JNC qualified Youth Worker with over 15 years' experience as an Outreach Worker, Transformational Speaker, Gang Exit Strategist, Mediator, Mentor and Filmmaker.
 He is currently a PhD candidate in Social Sciences at Birmingham City University focussing on ‘Making Sense of Social Media, Gangs and Youth Violence Inside England’s Gun Crime Capital'.

 Dr Carlotta Raby is founder of Luna Children’s Charity and has worked with children and young people for over fifteen years in a variety of settings.
 Carlotta has trained in psychology, integrative arts psychotherapy, bio-psycho-social psychotherapy, and international human rights law.
 She specialised in psychotraumatology and the treatment of PTSD in children, and designed the Children’s Accelerated Trauma Technique (CATT).
 She has worked for the NHS, voluntary sector and privately, as well as internationally.
 She currently works as a clinical psychologist in an adolescent inpatient setting, and also as a practice tutor on the CYP IAPT programme at the IoPPN.